Work breakdown structures

 10. In the Details data block, leave the Quantity as the default.
 Enter in a Unit of Measure for each item.

-11. Once done, click OK.
+11. When completed, click OK.

 Assign WBS to CBS